-Citizen U is supported by a grant from the Library of Congress Teaching with Primary Sources (TPS) program.
-It was originally created to develop and house inquiry-based multidisciplinary civics lessons to add to the TPS resources developed by the Barat Education Foundation (BEF) since 2004.
+The Citizen U Civics Resource Center was originally created to house inquiry-based multidisciplinary civics lessons and other TPS resources developed by Barat and its partners since 2004.
 The Citizen U Lesson Library contains lessons from the Library, TPS Consortium partners, and TPS educator experts.
 We welcome new lessons that meet the inclusion criteria.

 Multidisciplinary Civics Lesson Library